apache/nuttx/drivers/README.txt

 	Support for MMC/SD block drivers.
 At present, only SPI-based MMC/SD is supported.
 See include/nuttx/mmcsd.h.

+mtd/
+	Memory Technology Device (MTD) drivers.
+Some simple drivers for memory technologies like FLASH, EEPROM, NVRAM, etc.  See include/nuttx/mtd.h

+	(Note: This is a simple memory interface and should not be confused with the "real" MTD developed at infradead.org.
+This logic is unrelated; I just used the name MTD because I am not aware of any other common way to refer to this class of devices).

 net/
 	Network interface drivers.
 See also include/nuttx/net.h